Dorjjavyn Luvsansharav: Extraordinary Purge Commission (1937–1939)

-Purge of Amar 1939
+Purge of Amar (1939)

 By early 1939 Stalin was eager to replace the popular Prime Minister Anandyn Amar with Choibalsan, his new favorite.
 At meetings with Soviet leadership in Moscow, Choibalsan was instructed to have Luvsansharav launch a propaganda campaign against Amar.
-Luvsansharav denounced Amar at an enlarged meeting of the MPRP Central Committee on March 6, 1939.
-Once Choibalsan seconded the condemnation, opinions within the Central Committee rapidly turned against Amar, who was arrested on the spot and transported to Moscow where he was sentenced to death by a Soviet troika on July 10, 1941.
+Luvsansharav denounced Amar at an enlarged meeting of the MPRP Central Committee on 6 March 1939.
+Once Choibalsan seconded the condemnation, opinions within the Central Committee rapidly turned against Amar, who was arrested on the spot and transported to Moscow where he was sentenced to death by a Soviet troika on 10 July 1941.

 End of the purge

 With most internal opposition extinguished and the threat of Japanese military expansion rising on Mongolia's eastern borders, Stalin ordered Choibalsan to bring the purges to an end.
-During a special conference at Interior Ministry on April 20, 1939 both Choibalsan and Luvsansharav faked tears of regret for allowing overly zealous Interior Ministry officials and renegade Soviet advisors to carry out the purges.
+During a special conference at Interior Ministry on 20 April 1939, both Choibalsan and Luvsansharav faked tears of regret for allowing overly zealous Interior Ministry officials and renegade Soviet advisors to carry out the purges.
 Official blame fell on Deputy Interior Minister Natsantogtoh and Soviet advisor Kichikov.

 Arrest and death

-In the summer of 1939 most of the “henchmen” of the purges, including Nasantogtoh, Bayasgalan, Dashtseveg and Luvsandorj, were rounded up, arrested, and sent off to Moscow as part of “mop up” operations to eliminate witnesses to the repressions.
-Luvsansharav was arrested on July 9, 1939 by ministry of internal affairs officials.
-Charged with counterrevolution, Luvsansharav was transported to Moscow where he was incarcerated in the same prison with former Prime Minister Amar before he was found guilty by the Military Collegium of the USSR Supreme Court on July 5 and executed on July 30, 1941.
+In the summer of 1939 most of the "henchmen" of the purges, including Nasantogtoh, Bayasgalan, Dashtseveg and Luvsandorj, were rounded up, arrested, and sent off to Moscow as part of "mop up" operations to eliminate witnesses to the repressions.
+Luvsansharav was arrested on 9 July 1939, by ministry of internal affairs officials.
+Charged with counterrevolution, Luvsansharav was transported to Moscow where he was incarcerated in the same prison with former Prime Minister Amar before he was found guilty by the Military Collegium of the USSR Supreme Court on 5 July and executed on 30 July 1941.

 Rehabilitation

-Despite Luvsansharav's active role in carrying out the purges (Mongolian historian Baabar believes Soviet leaders had eyed Luvsansharav as a potential replacement for Choibalsan should the latter fail to carry out Moscow's instructions on the purges), he was nevertheless viewed as a victim by the special commission established under the presidium of the People's Great Hural to review purge cases of the 1930s and 1940s and was rehabilitated in 1962.
+Despite Luvsansharav's active role in carrying out the purges (Mongolian historian Baabar believes Soviet leaders had eyed Luvsansharav as a potential replacement for Choibalsan should the latter fail to carry out Moscow's instructions on the purges), he was nevertheless viewed as a victim by the special commission established under the presidium of the State Great Khural to review purge cases of the 1930s and 1940s and was rehabilitated in 1962.